 In order to be considered for scholarships and financial aid, students must:

 Students applying for financial assistance are considered for every program for which they are eligible.
 The amount awarded may consist of a combination of grants, loans and employment and is based on the student’s financial need.
 The Financial Aid Office determines all aid awards based on the Federal Methodology legislated by the federal government.
 By filing the FAFSA, a student is applying for federal, state and institutional aid.
 Each FAFSA result is reviewed for completeness and accuracy.
-The College may request additional information from the family to confirm the information reported on the FAFSA is correct.
-The FAFSA collects information about the student and student’s family including demographic information (name, address, citizenship status and residency status), the number in the family, the number in college, income, assets, etc. The form requests information from the most recent tax year (for example, for September 2012 applicants, information from the families’ 2011 federal tax return will be required).
+The university may request additional information from the family to confirm the information reported on the FAFSA is correct.
+The FAFSA collects information about the student and student’s family including demographic information (name, address, citizenship status and residency status), the number in the family, the number in university, income, assets, etc. The form requests information from the most recent tax year (for example, for September 2012 applicants, information from the families’ 2011 federal tax return will be required).

 Federal Direct Subsidized and/or Unsubsidized Loans are offered as part of a financial aid package.
 Federal Direct PLUS Loans and/or student educational alternative loans may be recommended to help cover remaining costs including tuition, fees, books and supplies, and on campus room and board, if applicable.
 Students may request additional loan funds to finance educational expenses up to the cost of attendance, contingent upon federal guidelines and loan approval.